Overview

 What are some inefficient practices we’ve identified?

-In performance audit reports we issued over the last 3 calendar years (2019-2021) alone, we identified opportunities for improved efficiency at multiple districts that, if acted upon, would enable these districts to save monies in various operational areas.
-They could then direct these cost savings to instruction—to increase their teacher salaries, reduce class sizes, purchase instructional supplies—or help meet other district priorities.
+In performance audit reports we issued over the last 5 calendar years (2018-2022) alone, we identified opportunities for improved efficiency at multiple districts that, if acted upon, would enable these districts to save monies in various operational areas.
+Districts could then direct these cost savings to instruction—to increase teacher salaries, reduce class sizes, purchase instructional supplies—or to help meet other district priorities.
 The table below presents examples of the inefficient practices and related potential cost savings we identified in these audits.Inefficient practice | Identified cost savings |

 ---|---|

-Higher noninstructional staffing levels and/or compensation rates, overtime and paying employees for hours not worked, inadequate oversight of payroll process leading to errors in pay | $913,470 |
+Higher noninstructional staffing levels and/or compensation rates, paying employees for hours not worked, inadequate oversight of payroll process leading to errors in pay | $6,881,456 |

 Disadvantageous solar contract terms, higher utilities rates and usage in comparison to peers | $660,000 |